-Since the applicant for a European patent might not have to file a translation in the examination procedure, in cases where the validity of the claimed priority becomes relevant in the assessment of patentability in opposition proceedings, the EPO may make the above invitation during the opposition procedure.
+Since the applicant for a European patent might not have to file a translation in the examination procedure, in cases where the validity of Part A - Chapter III-14 April 2010 the claimed priority becomes relevant in the assessment of patentability in opposition proceedings, the EPO may make the above invitation during the opposition procedure.

-In practice, the Examining or Opposition Division examining the substantive issues of the patent application or patent, will inform the Formalities Officer that a translation of the priority is required and the Formalities Officer will then despatch the above communication.
+In practice, the Search, Examining or Opposition Division dealing with the patent application or patent will inform the Formalities Officer that a translation of the priority is required and the Formalities Officer will then despatch the above communication.